-- Develop materials/inks that can be rapidly cured within the print tool without the need for offline processing and additional human interaction. - Integrated print tools that can process a wide range of inks and feature sizes from a single design. - Simple printed chemical/physical/bio sensors are often not sufficiently selective, thereby limiting their utility.
+- Develop materials/inks that can be rapidly cured within the print tool without the need for off-line processing and additional human interaction. - Integrated print tools that can process a wide range of inks and feature sizes from a single design. - Simple printed chemical/physical/bio sensors are often not sufficiently selective, thereby limiting their utility.

-- Develop arrays of similar sensors for improved selectivity. - Develop sensor materials and/or membranes for improved selectivity. - Integration of electronics with 3D structural additive manufacturing would be beneficial, to make complex, complete electromechanical systems.
+- Develop arrays of similar sensors for improved selectivity; employ machine learning. - Develop sensor materials and/or membranes for improved selectivity. - Integration of electronics with 3D structural additive manufacturing would be beneficial, to make complex, complete electromechanical systems.